 - (2) Mr. Mathews is our Chairman and Chief Executive Officer.
 Includes 300,000 shares issuable upon conversion of a \$300,000 Note.
 Also includes (i) 848,175 shares pledged as collateral to secure a loan receivable and (ii) 117,943 shares pledged as collateral for another receivable.
 See pages 85 through 87 for a description of these transactions. - (3) Mr. Spada is the former Chairman of Aspen.
 Includes shares owned by HEMG. - (4) A director.
 Includes 680,892 shares pledged as collateral to secure a loan receivable.
 See page 85 for a description of this loan receivable. - (5) A director. - (6) A director.
 Includes 680,893 shares pledged as collateral to secure a loan receivable.
-See page 85 for a description of this loan receivable. - (7) In accordance with SEC rules, includes shares held by executive officers who are not Named Executive Officers. - HEMG is an entity controlled by Aspen's former Chairman, Patrick Spada.
-A total of 772,793 shares of Public Company common stock are pledged to Aspen to secure payment of \$772,793 originally due in December 2013, however, the note has been put into default by Aspen's Board.
-Prior to converting its common stock to Series C in May 2011, HEMG sold 10,000 shares of Aspen to an investor.
-Due to an internal error, HEMG's ownership was not reduced.
-The investor recently asserted a claim for the 10,000 shares of common stock plus 11,000 shares representing a 2011 stock dividend he should have received.
+See page 85 for a description of this loan receivable. - (7) In accordance with SEC rules, includes shares held by executive officers who are not Named Executive Officers. - (8) HEMG is an entity controlled by Aspen's former Chairman, Patrick Spada.
+A total of 772,793 shares of Public Company common stock are pledged to Aspen to secure payment of \$772,793 originally due in December 2013, however, the note has been put into default by Aspen's Board. - At inception, Aspen issued all of its 10 million shares of authorized common stock to HEMG.
+In order to raise money over a five-year period, Aspen sold shares and HEMG relinquished and returned to Aspen's treasury the number of shares Aspen sold.
+Due to some clerical errors, 120,500 shares owned by HEMG were not cancelled by Mr. Spada's personal assistant.
+Due to this pattern, Aspen does not believe that it sold shares improperly.
+In support of this, HEMG agreed not to sell 131,500 shares (including 11,000 dividend shares discussed below) pending resolutions in connection with the April Agreement (described on page 88).
+Therefore, Aspen does not believe that it has any exposure to liability in these manners.
+Of the Aspen shares sold by HEMG, one investor has asserted a claim; this investor never received the 10,000 shares he purchased plus 11,000 shares representing a 2011 stock dividend he should have received.
 Mr. Spada has ignored the claim.
-Aspen intends to decrease HEMG's ownership by 21,000 shares of common stock and issue the investor the 21,000 shares of common stock that would have been issued to the investor as a dividend once the ownership dispute is resolved.
-Mr. Spada's former assistant has admitted it was an internal error.
-In connection with the April Agreement (described on page 88), HEMG and Mr. Spada agreed not to transfer these shares (and 110,500 other shares) pending resolution of disputes over ownership.
-The Public Company and Aspen are neutral in these disputes.
+Aspen intends to decrease HEMG's ownership by 21,000 shares of common stock and issue the investor the 21,000 shares of common stock that should have been issued to the investor once the ownership dispute is resolved.
+Mr. Spada's former assistant has admitted that it was an internal error.
+The Public Company and Aspen are neutral in this dispute.
 Aspen will seek Mr. Spada's agreement that the filing of a declaratory judgment by Aspen will not be considered an action, claim or suit under the April Agreement.
-If Mr. Spada agrees, Aspen will seek a declaratory judgment; if not, Aspen will advise the shareholders that they must file suit in order to enforce their rights. - (9) No provision is made to give effect to Aspen purchasing 600,000 shares of Public Company common stock from HEMG or using its best efforts to find buyers for another 1,400,000 shares under the April Agreement as described on page 88 of this report.
+If Mr. Spada agrees, Aspen will seek a declaratory judgment; if not, Aspen will advise the shareholders that they must file suit in order to enforce their rights. - (10) No provision is made to give effect to Aspen purchasing 600,000 shares of Public Company common stock from HEMG or using its best efforts to find buyers for another 1,400,000 shares under the April Agreement as described on page 88 of this report.